 WP1.2: For testing the full state initialisation with a momentum and buoyancy flux correction scheme, we plan the following: construction of flux correction terms from repeating the historical run with nudging of SST, SSS to the values from reanalyses, following the strategy described by Polkova et al. (2014a,b); carrying out the assimilation run and the initialised hindcasts with employing the diagnosed flux correction terms.
 Finally, we plan to analyse the predictive skill and make a comparison with the skill for the Prototype hindcasts (GECCO2, full field initialisation) using MiKlip Central Evaluation System (CES).

 WP1.3: We will perform assimilation experiments with the CESAM model to test the efficiency of the approach described by Abarbanel et al. (2010) to improve model parameters by assimilating data in coupled climate models.
 The objective is twofold; first, we will test how the improved consistency of the model climate with the data and with model-consistent initial conditions influences the forecast skill of a coupled climate model on various space and time scales.
 Second, we aim at producing a coupled synthesis that can provide model-consistent initial conditions for decadal predictions.
 Although the synthesis may be at first build on a simpler and coarser resolution climate model than what is currently state-of-the-art and used as the MiKlip prediction system, hindcasts initialised with this optimised model fields will provide insight into how model-consistent initialisation affects the forecast skill.

 The following deliverables are planned for A-Coordination2:

-WP1.1: Updates of GECCO2 are being performed on a regular basis to provide initial conditions for MiKlip II.
-The updates of GECCO2 are available through http://icdc.zmaw.de/1/daten/reanalysis-ocean/gecco2.html.
+WP1.1: Updates of GECCO2 are being performed on a regular basis and are available through https://icdc.cen.uni-hamburg.de/1/daten/reanalysis-ocean/gecco2.html